Turning for Home

 At Parx Racing, we truly do take care of our own.
-Unlike most retirement and rescue programs, 85% of our funding comes from Parx horse owners and jockeys, the PTHA, racetrack management, and the PA Horse Breeders Association .The Jockey Club and other national organizations have called Turning for Home a model program for other racetracks around the country.
+The majority of our funding comes from Parx horse owners.
+Parx jockeys, the PTHA, Parx racetrack management, and the Pennsylvania Horse Breeders Association .The Jockey Club and other national organizations have called PTHA’s Turning for Home a model program for other racetracks around the country.

 Because of our presence right here on the grounds of Parx Racing, we have the unique ability to quickly schedule emergency veterinary procedures.
-This enables some horses that otherwise may not have had a chance for a full recovery often go on to a second career with little or even no limitations.
+This enables some horses that otherwise may not have had a chance for a full recovery to go on to a second career with little or no limitations.

-While Turning for Home is not a sanctuary, we do all we can to assure that every retiree has the opportunity to go on to a new career.
+While Turning for Home is not a sanctuary, we do all we can to assure that every retiree has the best opportunity to go on to a new career.